 Nothing compares to being able to physically see and touch a product like you would in real life, so you’re going to need product images that show you’re confident in what you’re selling, so that the customer can be confident in what they’re buying.

 Shooting on a white backdrop can make all the difference when it comes to product photography.
 Colored backdrops can cause color spills while dark backdrops will absorb all the light, leaving your products either too dark or over-exposed.
 A white backdrop, however, will reflect the light onto the product and give you a well-lit final image.

 The white backdrop will also help with your camera’s white balance calibration.
-Light sources all have a different color temperature which our naturally brains adjust to, but digital cameras need to guess what the true colors of things are based on a white element they pick out in the frame.
+Light sources all have a different color temperature which our natural brains adjust to, but digital cameras need to guess what the true colors of things are based on a white element they pick out in the frame.

 The best kind of white backdrop is a ‘sweep’, which you can easily make with a piece of paper or a clean white sheet.
 Attach it to a vertical surface, whether you use some kind of stand or just tape it to the wall, and let it fall so that it creates a seamless transition between the vertical and horizontal surfaces.

 Great lighting is the secret to great product photography.

 The type of light isn’t as important as the amount of light – you can use anything from natural lighting, to desk lamps, to professional studio lighting, but there just needs to be enough lighting to light up the frame and product without the need for an external flash.